AAWhispir/bambooContacts/README.md

 // +++++++++++++++++++  Notes  ++++++++++++++++++++++
 // 1.
 In this PoC script Employee ID (Bamboo id) is stored in personalFax1 in Whispir.
-//    This should be changed for production to Employee ID field exposed
+//    This should be changed for production to an Employee ID field exposed
 //    for customer workspace.
 //
 // 2.
 Functiom getWorkCountry() for resolving country info is due to Bamboo ED not